-DRF members provide advice which is:-
+DRF members must provide advice which is:-

-- consistent - objective - impartial - free at the point when they are first contacted by the debtor (see also 'Fees and other charges' in Section G, below) - transparent as to the basis of fees and charges collected - clear as to the risks arising in each of the options available - based on full knowledge of the debtor's financial and personal situation as disclosed to the member by the debtor - provided on a basis which is intended to lead ultimately to the financial rehabilitation of the debtor - takes into account the attitude of the debtor to risk, where appropriate.
+- Consistent - Objective - Impartial - Free at the point when they are first contacted by the debtor (see also 'Fees and other charges' in Section G, below) - based on full knowledge of the debtor's financial and personal situation as disclosed to the member by the debtor. - provided on a basis which is intended to lead ultimately to the financial rehabilitation of the debtor.